yolandatuin/catcus/README.md

 ## ✨ Features

 - 🔍 **Search bar** – check if a plant is toxic by typing its name.
 - 🌿 **Common plants section** – quick access to the most popular plants.
+- 🎨 **Purple or Yellow background** – depending if the plant is toxic or not.
 - 🕒 **Recent searches** – will store user searches in the future (WIP 🚧).
 - 🌱 **Other plants / More** – browse an extended list of plants.
 - 📱 **Responsive design** – works smoothly on desktop, tablet, and mobile.